The Importance of New Liability Laws

 - Overall benefits outweigh any risks from an unethical vehicle.

-The design of AVs would face the classical dilemma, first proposed by philosophers Philippa Foot, is called the Trolley Problem: You see a runaway trolley moving toward five tied-up (or otherwise incapacitated) people lying on the tracks.
+The design of AVs would face the classical dilemma, first proposed by philosopher Philippa Foot, is called the Trolley Problem: You see a runaway trolley moving toward five tied up (or otherwise incapacitated) people lying on the tracks.
 You are standing next to a lever that controls a switch.
 If you pull the lever, the trolley will be redirected onto a side track and the five people on the main track will be saved.
 However, there is a single person lying on the side track.
 Should you do nothing and allow the trolley to kill the five people on the main track, or pull the lever, diverting the trolley onto the side track where it will kill one person?
 (Foot, 1967)

 We would hope AV operating programs would choose the lesser evil, but it would be an unreasonable act of faith to think that programming issues will sort themselves out without a deliberate discussion about ethics, such as which choices are better or worse than others.
 Is it better to save an adult or child?
 What about saving two or three adults versus one child?
 We don’t like thinking about these uncomfortable and difficult choices, but programmers will need to instruct an automated car exactly on how to act for the entire range of foreseeable scenarios, as well as lay down guiding principles for unforeseen scenarios.
-So programmers will need to confront this decision, even if we human drivers never have to in the real world.
+Programmers will need to confront this decision, even if we human drivers never have to in the real world.
 And it matters to the issue of responsibility and ethics whether an act was premeditated (as in the case of programming a robot car), or reflexively without any deliberation (as may be the case with human drivers in sudden crashes).
 Ethics by numbers alone seems naïve and incomplete; rights, duties, conflicting values, and other factors need to come into play (Lin, 2013).

-See the policy page for more information.
+See the Automated Vehicle Policy page for more information.